 The Complete Guide to Cat Fleas: The Who, What, and How

-Learn all about what cat fleas are, how they develop, and why cats get fleas in the first place.
+Learn all about what cat fleas are, how they develop, and why cats get them in the first place.

 Do cats get fleas

-Even though cats are great self-groomers, cats can still get fleas.
-Whether your pet is an indoor or outdoor cat, fleas can make their way to your pets and home.
+Even though cats are great self-groomers, cats can still collect all kinds of pests.
+Whether your pet lives in an indoor or outdoor environment, fleas can make their way to your pet and household.

 Fleas are very tiny insects that live all around the world.
 These wingless bugs survive exclusively on the blood of birds and mammals — like cats and dogs.